codeGROOVE-dev/policy/README.md

-# codeGROOVE Policies
+### codeGROOVE policies

-## Acceptable Use Policy
+### Acceptable Use Policy
-Users shouldn't abuse our service for illegal activities, spam, or harming others.
-When they do, we suspend accounts and notify affected customers immediately.
+This service is a tool for productive work, and we require that it be used for lawful purposes only.
+We will suspend accounts that engage in illegal activities, spam, or harm to others to protect the integrity of the platform.

-## Access Control
+### Access Control
-Everyone gets FIDO2 keys because passwords always fail.
-We log all privileged access with immutable trails and review quarterly.
+We secure our systems with modern FIDO2 keys because passwords are no longer sufficient.
+All privileged access is logged in an immutable trail and reviewed quarterly.

-## Anti-Human Trafficking
+### Anti-Human Trafficking
-Zero tolerance for trafficking or forced labor anywhere.
-Violations get reported to law enforcement immediately.
+Our company maintains a strict zero-tolerance policy against human trafficking and forced labor in any form.
+We will report any violation of this policy to law enforcement immediately.

-## Business Continuity & Backup
+### Business Continuity & Backup
-Critical systems back up daily to geographically distributed, encrypted storage.
-Disasters trigger automatic failover with four-hour recovery and zero data loss.
+We back up critical systems daily to geographically distributed, encrypted storage to ensure your data is always safe.
+We make it a point to never rely on stored user data, so there isn't much for us to lose.

-## Change Management
+### Change Management
-Production changes need documentation and rollback plans first.
-Emergency fixes get documented within a day, and development stays completely separated from production.
+All production changes require clear documentation and a rollback plan before implementation.
+Development work is always kept completely separate from our production environment.

-## Compliance Management
+### Compliance Management
-We're working toward SOC 2 and GDPR compliance through independent yearly audits with public attestations.
-Violations get tracked, fixed on schedule, and customers notified.
+We are actively working towards SOC 2 and GDPR compliance, verified by annual independent audits.
+We are committed to tracking and fixing all violations on a clear schedule.

-## Data Lifecycle
+### Data Lifecycle
-Customer data travels via AES-256 encrypted everywhere and gets processed only when essential.
-Contract endings trigger NIST-certified data destruction.
+Your data is always protected in transit and at rest with AES-256 encryption.
+At the end of our contract, your data is permanently destroyed using NIST-certified methods.

-## Incident Response
+### Incident Response
-Security incidents get logged immutably the moment they happen, with root causes found within twenty-four hours.
-Critical problems reach customers within seventy-two hours with detailed remediation plans.
+Security incidents are logged immutably, and we identify the root cause within 24 hours.
+We notify affected customers of critical issues within 47 hours with a detailed remediation plan.

-## People & Ethics
+### People & Ethics
-Our team completes yearly third-party security and ethics certification.
-We maintain strict conflict policies and keep contractors away from customer data entirely.
+Our team completes annual third-party security and ethics certifications to stay current on best practices.
+We enforce a strict conflict of interest policy and prohibit contractors from accessing any customer data.

-## Physical Assets
+### Physical Assets
-Workspace and devices stay locked with military-grade encryption and automatic screen locks.
-Assets get inventoried quarterly and NIST-wiped when retired.
+All company workspaces and devices are secured with military-grade encryption and automatic screen locks.
+Assets are inventoried quarterly and wiped according to NIST standards upon retirement.

-## Privacy
+### Privacy
-We store data only for essential caching and incident response, with automatic seven-day purging.
-You control everything through self-service tools with cryptographic verification.
+We only store the data essential for caching and incident response, and is automatically purged after 21 days.
+You have full control over your information through our self-service tools.

-## Risk Management
+### Risk Management
-Quarterly risk assessments using industry frameworks identify threats with quantified impacts.
-High-risk items get funded action plans with executive accountability.
+We conduct yearly risk assessments using industry frameworks to identify and quantify threats.
+High-risk items receive funded action plans with executive accountability.

-## Security Operations
+### Security Operations

-Firewalls and advanced monitoring watch systems constantly while patches flow within hours for critical vulnerabilities.
-Our 24/7 SOC and formal bug bounty program never sleep.
+Our systems are protected by constant monitoring and firewalls, with critical patches applied within hours.
+We operate a formal bug bounty program to proactively identify and address vulnerabilities.

-## Sustainability
+### Sustainability
-We use carbon-neutral cloud resources and refurbished hardware because environmental responsibility matters.
-Everything runs with continuous optimization.
+We are committed to environmental responsibility by using carbon-neutral cloud resources and refurbished hardware.
+Our infrastructure is continuously optimized to reduce our environmental footprint.

-## Vendor Management
+### Vendor Management
-Third parties undergo rigorous assessments and provide current SOC 2 attestations before touching customer data.
-We audit quarterly and terminate access instantly.
+Third-party vendors undergo rigorous security assessments and must provide current SOC 2 attestations.
+We audit our vendors quarterly and will terminate access instantly if they fail to meet our standards.